kenorb-contrib/BitCrack/README.md

 Contains tweaks from the following forks: ByLamacq, Radrigo, frstrtr (not implemented in .exe; you'll have to rename main_alt to main and compile), L0laapk3

+This branch incorporates the now-deleted pikachunakapika fork containing random mode along with the other tweaks.
+I found the source in the closed pull request in the original brichard19 repo.

 # BitCrack

 A tool for brute-forcing Bitcoin private keys.
 The main purpose of this project is to contribute to the effort of solving the [Bitcoin puzzle transaction](https://blockchain.info/tx/08389f34c98c606322740c0be6a7125d9860bb8d5cb182c02f98461e5fa6cd15): A transaction with 32 addresses that become increasingly difficult to crack.